Using registers to build a service

 How you can use registers to build better digital services.

-You can use a register to get direct access to up-to-date and accurate data when you’re building a service.
+You can use a register to get access to up-to-date and accurate data when you’re building a service.

 Most registers are classified as ‘open’.
-This means the data within them can be accessed, copied, and used freely by anyone.
+This means the data within them can be accessed, copied and used freely by anyone.
 You can choose to use all or some of the data in the register.

-How registers are created
+How registers are kept up to date

 Each register is managed by one person from the organisation that’s responsible for the data within it.
 This person is known as the custodian.